Training Staff for Crypto Accounting: The Review Gap (2026)

 Training Staff for Crypto Accounting: The Review Gap

+Of the four legs of a crypto practice, people is the one a firm cannot buy overnight, and this guide is about closing that gap.
 A firm can buy a crypto sub-ledger this afternoon.
 It cannot buy, this afternoon, a reviewer who can look at a Uniswap mint or a restaking position and tell whether the tool got it right.
-That gap — competent review — is the real constraint on a crypto practice, because the review responsibility stays the firm's.
-This guide is what the team has to learn, hedged, because required competence and supervision are governed by professional rules.
+That gap, competent review, is the real constraint on a crypto practice, because the review responsibility stays the firm's.
+This spoke is the people leg of building a crypto practice: what the team actually has to learn, and how to phase it.
+It is hedged, because required competence and supervision are governed by professional rules.

-- Tooling is buyable overnight; reviewer competence is not — and the review/sign-off responsibility does not move to the tool.
+- Tooling is buyable overnight; reviewer competence is not, and the review and sign-off responsibility does not move to the tool.

-- Staff need on-chain literacy (wallets, transfer-vs-disposal, swaps/LP/lending/staking/restaking, receipt/LP tokens, gas/fees) and standards knowledge (the applicable classification/recognition framework).
+- Staff need on-chain literacy (wallets, transfer versus disposal, swaps, LPs, lending, staking, restaking, receipt and LP tokens, gas and fees) and standards knowledge (the applicable classification and recognition framework).

 - Knowing one without the other still cannot fully evaluate tool output.

-- Structure: a deep core sets the approach/reviews complex cases; broader staff get working literacy under supervision with escalation.
+- Structure the team as a deep core that sets the approach and reviews complex cases, with broader staff holding working literacy under supervision and an escalation path.

 - Key-person risk (all knowledge in one person) and thin-literacy risk (no deep core) are both real.

-- DAC8 (in force 2026, first exchange 2027) adds reconciliation/readiness competence.
-Required competence/supervision = professional-rules-governed.
-Not professional/training advice.
+- DAC8 (in force 2026, first exchange 2027) adds reconciliation and readiness competence.
+Required competence and supervision are governed by professional rules.
+This is not professional or training advice.

 Why training is the bottleneck

-Tooling produces output that must be reviewed and owned by competent staff.
+Tooling produces output that still has to be reviewed and owned by competent staff.
 A reviewer who does not understand what a liquidity-pool mint, a staking receipt token, or a restaking position represents cannot tell whether the tool got it right.
 Infrastructure is acquirable overnight; reviewer competence is not.
-The professional responsibility to review and sign off does not move to the tool — so the knowledge gap is the real scaling constraint (the people leg of building a practice).
+The professional responsibility to review and sign off does not move to the tool, so the knowledge gap is the real scaling constraint.

 What a traditional accountant must learn